Police Officer

 How long is the academy training?

-MPD's Academy includes approximately 24 weeks of intensive academic and physical skills training.
-This includes training on legal aspects of policing, policies of the Metropolitan Police Department and tactical training.
+MPD's Academy includes approximately 24 weeks of intensive academic and physical skills training to include: legal aspects of policing, policies of the Metropolitan Police Department and tactical training.

 Do I need prior law enforcement training?